Events: Nature Series

 HOW TO REGISTER

-The event, “Bats In PA” will take place on Saturday, January 25 at 10am at LancasterHistory.
+The event, “Spring Ephemerals of the Susquehanna River Hills” will take place on Saturday, March 21 from 10-11am at the LancasterHistory Museum & Research Center.
 The event is open to the public.
-Tickets are $10/Adults and $5/Children (17 & Under).
+Tickets are $10/Adults (18+) and Free for Children 17 and Under (must be accompanied by an adult).
 Friends of the Tanger Arboretum members receive complimentary admission, but should still register for the program.
-Tickets may be purchased online or by calling (717) 392-4633.
+Tickets may be purchased online or by calling 717.392.4633.
 Advance tickets recommended as walk-in tickets are not guaranteed.

 PURCHASE TICKETS ONLINE